Value Averaging Explained: Average Your Monthly Investments

 Step 2: Decide how you wish to invest over the next 12 months

 Assume you want to invest a total value of £5,000 over the next 12 months spread out over 3 different funds.
-For this example, let’s use the 3 fund percentage split I currently use myself (although the £5,000 is a made up number):
+For this example, let’s use the following 3 fund percentage split:

-Side note: Please don’t take the above as a recommendation to invest in the same funds as me.
-As always, please do your own due diligence before making any investment decisions.
+Side note: Please don’t take the above as a recommendation to invest in the above funds.
+These are just for illustration.

 Step 3: Enter the beginning information in the spreadsheet